zRank/EthVeoDualMiner/README.md

 # EthVeoDualMiner
 This is a dual miner for Ethereum and AmoVeo.
 You can configure EthVeoDualMiner for many different hash rates of Ethereum and Amoveo:
-* 75% of Amoveo plus 70% of Ethereum with -erat 128 and -vrat depending on GPU
+* 75% of Amoveo plus 70% of Ethereum with -erat 128 and -vrat value from table below
-* 98% of Ethminer plus 50-40% of AmoVeo with -erat 192 and -vrat depending on GPU
+* 98% of Ethminer plus 50-40% of AmoVeo with -erat 192 and -vrat value from table below
 * 90% of Amoveo plus 15% of Ethereum with -erat 128 and -vrat 200

 EthVeoDualMiner has builds for Windows and Ubuntu, and it works with both NVidia and AMD GPUs.